Revolutionize your online store:

 GNC’s old mobile e-commerce app wasn’t sustainable for the long run.
 They turned to Fabric to build a brand new app with headless commerce architecture.
 Expanding omnichannel experiences let them customize their reach to younger audiences and other opportunities

-Adobe Commerce, Magneto's new face is a headless eCommerce platform that boasts customization and organization.
+Adobe Commerce, Magneto's new face is a headless platform that boasts customization and organization.
 It helps you build custom, unique applications depending on your customers’ needs.
 Plus, since it stores omnichannel experiences on the cloud, you can combine brick-and-mortar and digital shopping in one place.

 One element it highlights is rich analytics.
 You’ll receive insights into average order values, retention rates, and overall lifetime value.
 It can all be easily sent to an inbox as well.